 The only extant site for this species in the state is a grassland on serpentine soils.
 However, the historical record shows collections from non-serpentine wetlands in the New York City and Long Island areas (New York Natural Heritage Program 2010).
 Moist, sandy, often disturbed areas (FNA 2003).
 Wet soil (Gleason & Cronquist 1991).
 Damp thickets, swales and shores (Fernald 1970).

-This grass is only currently known from Staten Island although at one time it ranged through New York City and Long Island.
+This grass is only currently known from Staten Island and Long Island.
 There are also some historical records from the Finger Lakes area in Seneca, Tioga, and Yates counties.

 This grass occurs along the coastal plain from Massachusetts (where it is possibly extirpated) south to northern Florida and the Gulf Coast to Texas.
 It also occurs inland from Virginia to southeastern Kansas south through eastern Oklahoma and eastern Texas.
 There are a few rare populations in the upper Midwest on the southern borders of Illinois, Indiana, and Ohio and one disjunct population in northeastern Michigan.